-With its traditional architecture, sleek design and unspoilt surroundings, Es Raco d’Arta is the perfect blend of the traditional and the modern. a feat that proves that true luxury today is contact with nature.
-It’s hard to make a hotel that’s both upscale and simple, and the owners seem to have found the recipe to help their guests do just that. back to basics.
+With its traditional architecture, sleek design and unspoilt surroundings, Es Raco d’Arta is the perfect blend of the traditional and the modern, a feat that proves that true luxury today is contact with nature.
+It’s hard to make a hotel that’s both upscale and simple, and the owners seem to have found the recipe to help their guests get back to basics.
 Es Racó d’Artà is a small eco-friendly hotel designed as a retreat to disconnect and regain harmony.
 Pascal Languillon, CEO of Luxe Wellness Club, talks about his experience at this hotel like no other.

 A veritable temple to disconnection